pujaagarwal5263/Fitness-Tracker-BE/README.md

 # Fitness-Tracker-BE
 Backed for google fit api authentication

-add your own creds.json from GOOGLE DEVELOPERS CONSOLE and it will work.
+Add your own creds.json from GOOGLE DEVELOPERS CONSOLE and it will work.

+Added appwrite functions to save data to appwrite.